soundio/sequence-json/README.md

 #### "chord"

+A chord gives information about the current key centre and mode of the music.
 A chord event could be used by a music renderer to display chord symbols, or could be interpreted by a music generator to improvise music.

     [time, "chord", root, mode]

 <code>root</code> – STRING ["A","Bb","B", ...
-"F#","G","G#"], represents the root of the chord
+"F#","G","G#"], represents the root of the chord<br/>
 <code>mode</code> – STRING ["∆","-", ...
 TBD], represents the mode of the chord

+#### "sequence"

+    [time, "sequence", id, rate]

+<code>id</code> STRING, an id of another sequence in the current document (TBD)
+<code>rate</code> FLOAT [0-n], the rate at which to play back the sequence relative to the rate of the
+current sequence.

 ## interpretation (object)